giyu51/XRay-Pneumonia-Detection-GUI/README.md

 # :microscope: XRay-Pneumonia-Detection-GUI
+###:warning: To download the model, please refer to the Usage Section for detailed instructions.

 ## Overview
 **XRay-Pneumonia-Detection-GUI** is an deep learning project designed to automate pneumonia detection in X-ray images.
 By utilizing Convolutional Neural Networks (CNNs), this project classifies X-ray images into '**Normal**' and '**Pneumonia**' categories.
 The '**Pneumonia**' class includes both *bacterial* and *viral* pneumonia cases, making it a binary classification task.